dburles/meteor-two-factor/README.md

 ## API

-The following methods are attached to the `twoFactor` namespace.
+The following functions are attached to the `twoFactor` namespace.
 This may change somewhat for Meteor 1.3.

 ## API (Client)